rcantarellif/Software-Development-Tools-Project/README.md

 # Software-Development-Tools-Project

-This project is a tool to simulate random events.
-It provides a simple interface for users to simulate various types of random events, such as coin flips, dice rolls, or random number generation within specified ranges.
+This project is a tool to simulate EDA of Vehical Data

 ## Description